eric-brechemier/masteringid-horizon/820-STORYBOARD2.md

   * **After: (Only when Failing the Test) Instructional Scam**
     - 1\.
 Attracting Attention,
     - 7\.
-Close Feedback,
+Feedback,
     - 2\.
-Statement of Performance Objective.
+Statement of Performance Objective,
+    - 5\.
+Learning Guidance.

 That is because the goal of this particular training is to **learn to notice the unexpected**.
 The emphasis usually given